yuz727/CatsWithBats/README.md

 * 10%: Player controls are working.
 	The players can hit the ball and move accurately and can swing and hit a ball accurately.
 * 20%: AI
 	AI characters play with purpose and strategy.
-There is a fully implemented decision tree that can be adjusted by the player using a difficulty slider.
+There is a fully implemented decision tree with the aforementioned system.
+With three behaviour modes reflected by the decision tree.
+With some randomness in the action to make the AI less predictable.
+The aggression, hit accuracy, and overall difficulty that can be adjusted by the player using a difficulty slider.
 * 20%: Networked Multiplayer
 	2-4 characters can compete at once.
 * Physics